bitsondatadev/bitsondatadev/README.md

 **Wait what's prestodb vs prestosql?** That's all explained in <a href="https://trino.io/blog/2020/12/27/announcing-trino.html" target="_blank">the blog</a> as well.

 **Which one am I on?** If your version is 300 - 350(and above), you're on Trino (formerly PrestoSQL), if your version is 0.54 (or above) you need to look at the namespace of the logs of your system.
-If you see io.prestosql or io.trinodb, you're on Trino, otherwise you're on PrestoDB.
+If you see io.prestosql or io.trino, you're on Trino, otherwise you're on PrestoDB.

 **I use Athena, which is powered by Presto, does it use Trino?** Athena is a distribution of Presto maintained by Amazon that derives from a version common to both Trino and PrestoDB.